 - Understand how to modify a System Alert

-Pro and Enterprise Alerts
+Pro and Enterprise Alerts (Legacy Versions)

 With our Pro and Enterprise level plans, you’ll receive activity-based Alerts.
 These activity-based Alerts include things like failed user logins or files being shared improperly (to the public or externally).
 These plans also include Go-Forward Content Scanning Alerts, meaning you can scan files for data you deem to be sensitive information.
 This scanning includes searching for things like social security numbers, credit card numbers, banking information, and the like.
 Whenever a file known to BetterCloud is created or updated, it’ll be evaluated to see if it’s in violation of any of your Content Scanning policies.
 If so, the Alert will be triggered.

 There are three type of Alerts within BetterCloud.
 They are as follows: